 - Checking to see if any of the shelves can be lifted out

-- Using cabinet lifts to keep the cupboards in place as you remove any fasteners
+- Use cabinet lifts to keep the cupboards in place as you remove any fasteners.

 Once this is done, you can take the cabinets off the walls.
-You should use a straight board to determine if the walls are completely flat.
+You should use a straight board to determine whether the walls are flat.
 If they aren’t, use your carpenter’s pencil to mark the location of any dips or bumps.
-Use the stud finder and pencil to mark the locations of the studs behind the wall as well.
+Use the stud finder and pencil to keep the areas of the studs behind the wall as well.

-If you are remodeling a kitchen, bathroom or any other room where wiring and plumbing needed to be addressed, you need to make sure these tasks are completed prior to beginning the installation process.
-If you are installing new flooring at the same time as you are putting in new cabinets, you’ll also need to consider whether or not you want to finish the floors below where the cabinets will be installed.
+If you are remodeling a kitchen, bathroom, or any other room where wiring and plumbing need to be addressed, you need to ensure these tasks are completed before beginning the installation process.
+If you are installing new flooring at the same time as putting in new cabinets, you’ll also need to consider whether or not you want to finish the floors below where the cabinets will be installed.
 There are benefits to both options.
-By not finishing the floors, you’ll save on the cost of flooring and won’t need to be concerned about the cabinet installation damaging your flooring.
-If you decide to finish the floors under the cabinets, you’ll have the option of moving the cupboard locations later on without having to add new flooring to the area.
+By not completing the floors, you’ll save on the flooring cost and won’t need to be concerned about the cabinet installation damaging your flooring.
+If you decide to finish the floors under the cabinets, you can move the cupboard locations later on without adding new flooring.

 Cabinet Installation Tips

 Now that the area is prepared for the work, you can begin installing your cabinets.
-Keep in mind that wall cabinets should always be installed before base cabinets.
-This provides you with plenty of room for your cabinet lifts and prevents the base cabinets from getting in your way when you are fastening and leveling the cupboards.
+Keep in mind that wall cabinets should be permanently installed before base cabinets.
+This provides plenty of room for your cabinet lifts and prevents the base cabinets from getting in your way when you fasten and level the cupboards.

 - Determine where the bottom of your cabinet will be on the wall, then use the pencil and Stabila level to draw a straight line horizontally.
 Install a ledger board along this line.
 This board will help to support the cabinets and ensure each one is level.
 Check to make sure the ledger board is level.